syntax-tree/.github/.github/pull-request-template.md

 <!--
   Please check the needed checkboxes ([ ] -> [x]).
-  Leave the comments as they are, they won’t show on GitHub.
+  Leave the comments as they are: they won’t show on GitHub.
-  We are excited about pull requests, but please try to limit the scope, provide a general description of the changes, and remember, it’s up to you to convince us to land it.
+  We are excited about pull requests but please try to limit the scope, provide a general description of the changes, and remember it’s up to you to convince us to land it.
 -->

 ### Initial checklist